How do I get started?

 All new students must take an Introductory Course.
 This consists of 3 private 30 minute lessons with one of our instructors.
 The cost for the Introductory Course is $50.

-For people new to the martial arts, this will serve as an orientation to our school, how we teach, the customs and history of karate, and you will also learn fundamental techniques and self-defenses.
+For people new to the martial arts this will consist of an explanation about the customs and history of karate, an orientation to our school and how we teach, as well as learning some fundamental techniques and self-defenses.
 This course will give you a good idea if martial arts is something you would like to pursue, and if so you will be able to smoothly transition into regular classes.